shannah/cn1-codescan/README.md

 ## Supported Platforms

-This library currently is implemented on Android and iOS.
 Use `CodeScanner.isSupported()` to find out if it is supported on the current platform.

+* iOS - Supported and tested
+* Android - Supported and tested
+* Simulator - Not supported yet
+* Javascript - Not supported yet
+* RIM - Implemented but not tested
+* WinPhone - Not supported yet
+* J2ME - Implemented but not tested

 ## Installation